Finger2003/Roulette-Simulator-on-Linux/Roulette/README.md

 # Roulette Simulation
-Roulette Simulation is a simple roulette game implemented in C.
+Roulette Simulation is a simple roulette game using POSIX pipes.

 ## How to Compile
 To compile the program, simply run the following command in your terminal: